 Wholesome: Gastronomic Experience

-Vera Pasta specializes in flavored gourmet pasta products, which are made with only the freshest seasonal produce.
-The flavors we add to our pastas not only enhance their natural tastes, but also complement sauces incredibly well ¬– giving rise to a wholesome gastronomic experience you (and your customers/clients) will never forget.
+Vera Pasta is proud to specialize in traditional semolina pasta but our flavored gourmet pasta products set us apart from the rest.
+The flavors we add to our pastas not only enhance their natural tastes, but also complement sauces incredibly well giving rise to a wholesome gastronomic experience you will never forget.